How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 There’s your server resume, on the restaurant manager’s desk, somewhere in the middle of a pile 300+ resumes deep.

-Your resume should include the following sections in this order:
+Your server resume should include the following sections in this order:

 Server Resume Template